Co-Teaching for Unsupervised Domain Adaptation and Expansion: Conclusions

-We present Co-Teaching (CT), a new method for unsupervised domain adaptation and expansion.
-Our multi-class image classification experiments on two public benchmarks, \ie Office-Home and DomainNet, and semantic image segmentation experiments on another two public sets, \ie Cityscapes and ACDC, support our conclusions as follows.
-Due to the existence of cross-domain ambiguity, a domain-specific model is not universally applicable to handle samples from its targeted domain.
-Our proposed CT method, with its ability to resolve such ambiguity, provides a simple and unified framework to improve a model's performance on the target domain, and meanwhile maintain mostly its performance on the source domain.
-Consequently, CT beats strong baselines on unsupervised domain adaptation, \ie GSFDA and CDTrans, for image classification and FDA for driving scene segmentation.
-CT is also better than the prior art on unsupervised domain expansion, \ie KDDE, for both image classification and semantic segmentation.
+This paper develops Co-Teaching (\model), a new method for unsupervised domain expansion (UDE).
+Extensive experiments on multi-class image classification and driving scene support our conclusions as follows.
+Due to the existence of cross-domain ambiguity, a domain-specific model is not universally applicable to handle samples from its targeted domain. \model, with its ability to resolve such ambiguity, provides a unified framework to improve a model's performance on the target domain, and meanwhile maintains mostly its performance on the source domain.
+For its simplicity and effectiveness, \model is a new baseline for UDE.